PHT-Medic/station/README.md

 This is an [Apache Airflow](https://airflow.apache.org/) distribution for the PHT Station.
 Some notable properties of this distribution are:

-* This Airflow distribution comes bundled with Postgres via `docker-compose`.
+* This Airflow distribution comes bundled with PostgreSQL via `docker-compose`.
 This is the recommended DBMS for the PHT Station.
 * The used Executor is the `LocalExecutor`.
-We **plan** to also support `CeleryExecutor` in the future.
+We **plan** to also support `CeleryExecutor` in the future, but this is currently not the case.
 * This distribution comes with an additional HTTP service, exposed on the Airflow container on port 4000.
   This is supposed to be a temporary solution until Apache Airflow 2 is released, which will have an [overhauled REST API](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+2.0).